authelia/authelia/docs/configuration/authentication/ldap.md

 The key `start_tls` enables use of the LDAP StartTLS process which is not commonly used.
 You should only configure this if you know you need it.
 The initial connection will be over plain text, and Authelia will try to upgrade it with the LDAP server.
-LDAPS is URL's are slightly more secure.
+LDAPS URL's are slightly more secure.

 ### Minimum TLS Version

 The key `minimum_tls_version` controls the minimum TLS version Authelia will use when opening LDAP connections.
 The possible values are `TLS1.3`, `TLS1.2`, `TLS1.1`, `TLS1.0`.
 Anything other than `TLS1.3` or `TLS1.2`
-are very old and highly deprecated.
+are very old and deprecated.
 You should avoid using these and upgrade your LDAP solution instead of decreasing this value.

 ## Implementation